walterbender/Syllabi/graphics.md

 ------------------------------------
 </a>

-* management, grid, form, image, color, and texture.
+* Management, grid, form, image, color, and texture.
 * Discuss the design process.

 <a name="CONTINUITY">